-BUDGET TASK: REGIONAL TRANSPORTATION PLANNING DIRECTOR: Amanda Fagan BUDGET MANAGER: Caitlin Brooks
+BUDGET TASK: REGIONAL TRANSPORTATION PLANNING

-OBJECTIVES: Participate in state, regional and local planning efforts that further the mission of the VCTC.
+OBJECTIVES: Participate in state, regional and local planning efforts that further the mission

 ACCOMPLISHMENTS: This task consolidates many of the day-to-day, local, regional, and state level planning activities for which VCTC is responsible.
 During Fiscal Year 2022/2023, staff continued to collaborate with partner agencies on local planning efforts and continued review and comment on development projects of significance.
 Staff continued to work with the Southern California Association of Governments (SCAG) at the regional level to monitor implementation of 2020 Connect SoCal, the Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS), and preparation of the 2024 Connect SoCal update.